AshtonHeald/ashthe.dev/src/content/posts/Fundamentals of React.md

     - "fundamentals"
 ---

-React is one of the most widely used JavaScript libraries for building user interfaces, especially for web applications.
-In this series, we’ll cover the core concepts that form the foundation of React development.
-In Part One, we’ll start with the basics.

----

 ### What is React?

 React is an open-source JavaScript library developed by Facebook for building fast, interactive user interfaces.
 It allows developers to create reusable UI components and manage the state of an application efficiently.